 “She is a continuing nuisance and rarely if ever listens in class!”
 Mrs. Lilywhite interrupted.
 “The other students don’t like her; and quite frankly, I’ve lost my patience.
 Her behavior is too odd, too extreme.
 She needs counseling.”

-Mr. Jefferson leaned forward, looking at Melody, who stared at her feet, silent.
-He asked, “Melody, do you feel you need counseling?”
+Mr. Jefferson leaned forward.
+“Melody, do you feel you need counseling?”

 Mrs. Lilywhite retorted, “What does she know?
 She’s just a teen—”

 “Please.
 You’ve had your say, Mrs. Lilywhite.
-Let Melody speak for herself.
+Let her speak for herself.
 Melody?”

 Melody’s guts twisted inside her.
 She hated being here more than anything else in the world; she felt totally alone.
 After a long time, and without looking up, she said, “I already know everything they’re learning in the book.
 I know all the answers, even those in the last chapters—”